 Master of Public Health

 There are a range of opportunities during the Master of Public Health (MPH) for students to expand their experience in order to understand public health work across various contents (including overseas) and learn more about possible work opportunities post graduation.
-Within the course many subjects incorporate Work-Integrated Learning activities designed to assist students to gain exposure to and an understanding of public health in real world application.
+Within the course, many subjects incorporate Work Integrated Learning (WIL) activities designed to assist students to gain exposure to and an understanding of public health in real world application.

 MPH Work based placement -Professional Practice Unit